 Ambien can result in risk-taking behavior and aggression, which can be dangerous not only to the user but the people around them.
-Next-day impaired driving is a common effect, which can be life-threatening.
-The U.S. Food and Drug Administration (FDA) warn all users about this problem.
+Next-day impaired driving is a common effect and can be life-threatening.
+The U.S. Food and Drug Administration (FDA) warn all users about this in the medication leaflet.

 Ambien & Allergic Reactions

 Ambien is a drug that can cause severe allergic reactions.
 Patients should call their doctor immediately if they notice any: